Torah Versus Wisdom

 If they tell you there is Torah among other peoples, do not believe them.

-The way the world works, when a mortal king builds for himself a palace, he doesn’t build it on his own accord.
-Rather, he builds according to the advice of an architect.
-As for the architect, he also does not rely on his mind alone, but he has sketches and worksheets to know how to construct the rooms and how to construct the doorways.
-So too, the Holy One, blessed be He, looked in the Torah and created the world.
+The Talmud illustrates this relationship with the following analogy: When a mortal king builds himself a palace, he doesn’t build it on his own accord, but according to the advice of an architect.
+The architect, too, relies on his sketches and worksheets to know how to construct the rooms and doorways.
+Similarly, the Holy One, blessed be He, looked in the Torah and created the world.